General enquiry

 Manage payments

-You can set up a one-off or regular future dated payment between your own accounts, or to a BSB and account number in internet banking or the mobile app.
-Future dated payments are not available to a PayID.
+You can set up a one-off or regular future-dated payment between your own accounts, or to a BSB and account number using internet banking or the mobile app.
+Please note, future-dated payments cannot be made to a PayID.

-In internet banking, go to Transfer/Pay > Pay someone and choose 'Later'.
-Next, choose an existing payee (with BSB and account number) or load a new one.
-On the payment screen you can choose the frequency as 'One Off' or a regular frequency such as fortnightly or monthly, and for how many payments.
+- In internet banking: Go to Transfer/Pay > Pay someone and choose 'Later'.
+Select an existing payee (with BSB and account number) or add a new one.
+On the payment screen, choose the frequency – either 'One off' or a regular option like fortnightly or monthly – and set the number of payments.

-In the mobile app go to Pay>Pay someone.
-Choose an existing payee (with BSB and account number) or load a new one.
-Choose 'Schedule this payment' and then select Once or Recurring to add your frequency and the number of payments.
+- In the mobile app: Go to Pay > Pay someone.
+Choose an existing payee (with BSB and account number) or add a new one.
+Select 'Schedule this payment' and then choose 'Once' or 'Recurring' to set the frequency and the number of payments.

 The way you update your scheduled payments depends on the type of scheduled payment you have.